Deep Dynamic Boosted Forest

 \section{Motivation}

 In typical classification tasks, classifiers are trained to find the decision boundaries of labelled data using a set of features.
-The distribution of data near the decision boundaries largely affect the performance of the classifier and is generally where the overfitting and under-fitting trade-off is made.
-Those data whose predicted labels are not agreed upon across multiple classifiers, probably located near the decision boundaries, can be seen as hard examples.
+The distribution of data near the decision boundaries largely affect the performance of the classifier and is generally where the over-fitting and under-fitting trade-off is made.
+Those data whose predicted labels are not agreed upon across multiple classifiers, probably located near the decision boundaries, can be seen hard examples.
 On the contrary, those data whose predicted labels are consistent and correct across all classifiers can be seen as easy examples.
-Naturally, the performance on hard examples determines how good a classifier is compared with others and it’s ideal to focus on these hard examples during training.
+Naturally, the performance on hard examples determines how good a classifier is compared with others and its ideal to focus on these hard examples during training.

-Hard example mining is a common notion in many machine learning algorithms.
+Hard example mining is a common notion in may machine learning algorithms.
 A typical example is AdaBoost, in which wrongly classified examples are deemed as hard examples.
 The general idea is to assign more weight to those hard examples and train the model iteratively until convergence.
-This hard example mining notion has also been adopted in deep learning to successfully improve the performance of the model, especially in object recognition tasks, such as OHEM \cite{shrivastava2016training}, S-OHEM \cite{li2017s} and A-Fast-RCNN \cite{wang2017fast}.
+This hard example mining notion has also been adopted in deep learning such as the boosted cascading structure \cite{chen2008fast}.

-Thus, we are motivated to incorporate this hard example mining notion, or boosting, into RF.
+Thus, we are motivated to incorporate this hard example mining notion, or boosted cascading structure, into deep forest.
 It can be integrated smoothly within the RF training process since a random forest is an ensemble of decision trees trained on randomly sampled data and features, which are weak classifiers.
-If all decision trees make right predictions on a part of the training data, these data can be considered as easy examples.
-Rather than assign more weight to hard examples, we can simply remove these data from the training data to achieve the same effect.
-When training the RF model again on the new set of data, we essentially make the model focus on hard examples and learn the decision boundaries better without making the classifier more complex and sacrificing generalization abilities.
-The idea is illustrated in Figure \ref{f1}.
+If all decision trees make predictions reaching our criterion on a part of the training data, these data can be considered as easy examples.
+Rather than assign more weight to hard examples, we can simply remove these data from training set instead.
+When training the model in the next iteration, the model can focus on hard examples to learn decision boundaries better without adding extra parameters and complexity as shown in Figure \ref{fig:1}.